Do you want to know how to work with Section 8?

 Wayne: Well, actually anybody will tell you there’s a formula that not even the case workers or the directors understand.
 You know, they plug it into a program and the program spits them out a number.

-But the best rule of thumb is if you have a tenant who has money, who has income, Section 8 is going to pay at least 1/3 of what they have coming in.
-So let’s just say your house is $700 dollars, the tenant may pay $400 of it and the subsidy may be $300 of it.
+But the best rule of thumb is that Section 8 is going to pay at least 1/3 of what the tenant has coming in.
+If your house is $700 per month, the tenant may pay $400 of it and the subsidy may be $300 of it.

 Or the less amount of money that a tenant has coming in, the greater the subsidy.
-So sometimes a tenant who falls on hard times will go below that standard and the government will have to raise the subsidy, or the housing authority, in order to meet the tenants needs so that the two can come together.
+So sometimes a tenant who falls on hard times will go below that standard.
+The housing authority will raise the subsidy in order to meet the tenants needs so that the two can come together.

 The main point is you always want to pay attention to the max rent subsidy for that tenant.